-Why I chose shame and guilt
+Why do I name shame and guilt shameguilt?

 God gave me three beautiful